Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 Well, that will make it very hard to pass that test.

 When something strange is happening, be *sure* to check that the problem isn't in the test itself.
-Writing related tests, adding debugging tools, and good old-fasioned manual inspection can go a long way.
+Writing related tests, adding debugging tools, and good old-fashioned manual inspection can go a long way.

 Of course, that wasn't the last problem...